 High School Students (9th Grade or Higher): Dual Enrollment Program

-Students enrolled in a public or private school who are eligible for ninth (9th) grade or higher may apply and concurrently register in up to ten (10) units of college-level courses at Santa Barbara City College through the Dual Enrollment Program.
+Students enrolled in a public or private school who are eligible for ninth (9th) grade or higher may apply and concurrently register in up to 11.9 units of college-level courses at Santa Barbara City College through the Dual Enrollment Program.

-Under the Dual Enrollment Program, seniors may concurrently register in up to twelve (12) units of college-level courses.
 Course prerequisites apply.
 Some courses are not available to concurrently enrolled high school students.
-The student must have a recommendation from his/her principal or high school counselor and a signature from a parent.
+The student must have a recommendation from his/her principal or high school counselor and a Parent Consent Form on file.

 In accordance with Education Code Section 76001, special part-time K–12 students enrolled in the secondary schools and attending SBCC (enrolled up to and including 11.9 units) are exempt from paying the enrollment fee.
-Special full-time K–12 students (12 units and above per semester) may not be exempted from the enrollment fee; they may, however, be individually considered for the BOGW fee waivers, part A, B or C. Those students who do not qualify for a BOGW fee waiver will be required to pay the enrollment fee for all units.
-All other out-of-state, non-resident and international students must pay tuition unless exempted.
-High school students who are concurrently registered in courses given on the SBCC campus must pay the transportation and health fees.
+Special full-time K–12 students (12 units and above per semester) may not be exempt from the enrollment fee and are subject to paying the enrollment fee for all the units; they may, however, be individually considered for the California College Promise Grant fee waivers, part A, B or C. Those students who are enrolled in 12 units and above per semester and who do not qualify for a California College Promise Grant fee waiver will be required to pay the enrollment fee for all units.
+Non-resident Dual Enrollment students are exempt from paying non-resident tuition for credit courses during any semester or term in which he/she is enrolled in 11.9 or fewer units while attending a California high school.
+This exemption does not apply to special K-12 students enrolled in 12 units and above per semester.
+This exemption does not apply to categories of students who would be precluded from qualifying for the AB 540 nonresident tuition exemption.
+High school students who are concurrently registered in courses given ON the SBCC campus must pay the transportation and health fees.

-Dual Enrollment students must complete an online admissions application at www.sbcc.edu/apply.
-Dual Enrollment Approval Forms are available through students’ school counselors, Admissions & Records and online at www.sbcc.edu/apply.
-The Dual Enrollment Approval Form must have a signed recommendation from the student’s principal or high school counselor, and signature of a parent.
+Dual Enrollment students must complete an online admissions application and additional approval forms.
+Dual Enrollment approval forms are available through students’ high school counselors, SBCC's Admissions & Records and on the Apply and Enroll website.
 Students attending a 9–12 grade home school must attach a copy of the Home School Affidavit to the Dual Enrollment Approval Form.
-Contact Dual Enrollment at (805) 898-8174 or for more information visit www.sbcc.edu/dualenrollment.
+Contact Dual Enrollment at (805) 965-0581 ext.
+8170 or for more information visit the Dual Enrollment website.

-Through Middle College, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school requirements through an Independent Study program while also taking classes at SBCC.
-The curriculum is rigorous and relevant and, along with individualized support, is designed to help students smoothly transition to college.
+Through Alta Vista Alternative High School's Middle College at SBCC, a limited number of local high school students who want to earn a high school diploma in the SBCC environment may complete their high school graduation requirements through an Independent Study program while also taking classes at SBCC.
+The curriculum is rigorous and relevant and complemented by individualized support.
+Middle College is designed to equip students for a smooth transition to college by helping students develop critical thinking, time-management and self-advocacy skills.
 Acceptance into the program is determined by the on-campus instructors through an application process.
 Contact Regina Freking at email@example.com, or (805) 897-3561.

-Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons less than 18 years of age who do not plan to be enrolled in a secondary school program, and who are eligible to enter ninth (9th) grade or higher, may petition the Director, Admissions & Records, to register as a Special Admit Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact Director, Admissions & Records, for petition information at (805) 730-4001.
+Interested persons should contact the Director, Admissions & Records at (805) 730-4001/Student Services 110.

-Persons not eligible to enter ninth (9th) grade or higher may petition Director, Admissions & Records (SS-110), to register as a Special Student.
+Persons not eligible to enter ninth (9th) grade or higher may petition the Director, Admissions & Records to register as a Special Dual Enrollment Student.
 Special application procedures and documentation requirements apply.
 Petitions must be filed at least fourteen (14) days prior to the start of the semester.
-Interested persons should contact the Director, Admissions & Records (SS-110), for petition information.
+Interested persons should contact the Director, Admissions & Records (805) 730-4001/Student Services 110.

-Out-of-state students may be admitted to the college on the same basis as California residents except that they will be required to pay tuition, as well as enrollment fees, prescribed by the Board of Trustees to cover the costs of instruction.
-After a student has been physically present in California for one year and has manifested clear intent to become a California resident, he/she may apply for reclassification as a California resident.
+Out-of-state students may be admitted to the college on the same basis as California residents except that they will be required to pay non-resident tuition, as well as enrollment fees, prescribed by the Board of Trustees to cover the costs of instruction.
+After a student has been physically present in California for one year and has manifested clear intent to become a California resident, the student may apply for reclassification as a California resident.
 State law requires consideration of financial independence for students seeking reclassification.
 It is the student’s responsibility to substantiate his or her claim for residency.
-Visit www.sbcc.edu/residency for more information.
+Visit the Residency website for more information.

 International Students: Other than F-1 or M-1 Visa

-Students on visas other than F-1 or M-1 will be evaluated for eligibility to be admitted to register and for residency status based on the type of visa, visa issue and expiration date, length of stay in California and intent to maintain California as their permanent home.
+Students on visas other than F-1 or M-1 will be evaluated for eligibility and for residency status based on the type of visa, visa issuance and expiration date, length of stay in California, and intent to maintain California as their permanent home.

 International Students: F-1 or M-1 Visa Admission Requirements

-- Students must be 18 years or older by the time of arrival at SBCC.
+- Students must be 18 years or older by the start of the semester without restrictions.

-- Confidential Financial Statement: Verification of funds sufficient to cover all expenses while in this country, approximately $25,619 (9 months), or $29,972 (12 months), including Summer (optional) in 2017-2018.
-An official bank certification letter issued within the past 6 months must accompany the Confidential Financial Statement Form.
+- Confidential Financial Statement: Verification of funds sufficient to cover expenses while in this country, $12,987 (1 semester) $25,974 (2 semesters), or $30,238 (2 semesters plus summer session).
+An official bank certification letter issued within the past 6 months verifying the funds must accompany the Confidential Financial Statement Form.

 - Transcript of School Records: A complete transcript of all previous high school, English language programs, secondary school and collegiate or university work.
 Eligibility for admission requires the equivalent of a GPA of 2.0 or better.
 Transcripts written in a language other than English must be accompanied by an official English translation.

-- Submit a transfer form only if you are transferring from a school within the United States where you attended as an F-1 student.
+- Submit a Verification of Status Form only if you are transferring from a school within the United States where you attended as an F-1 student.
 See www.sbcc.edu/international.
-Students who attend a language school prior to transferring to SBCC must maintain an attendance record of at least 85%.
+Students who attend a language school prior to transferring to SBCC must maintain an attendance record of at least 80%.

 Rules and Regulations Governing Enrollment of F-1 or M-1 Students

-- All F-1 and M-1 visa students are required to enroll in and maintain 12 or more units unless they have prior written authorization by the International Student Advisers or the Senior Director of the International Student Support Program.
+- All F-1 and M-1 visa students are required to enroll in and maintain 12 or more units per semester (4.0 units for Summer, if initial session) unless they have prior written authorization from the International Student Support Program.
 Regular attendance in all classes is required for the duration of the semester.
-Failure to adhere to the requirements will constitute a violation of visa status.
+Failure to adhere to the requirements will constitute a violation of students' visa status.
 Authorization for reduced course load will be given only in limited circumstances, as specified by federal regulations.
 When a student has violated the visa status, the student must apply to the Department of Homeland Security for reinstatement.
-Until the student is reinstated, the student’s ability to travel, to work, or to transfer is impeded.
+Until the student is reinstated, the student’s ability to travel, work, or transfer is impeded.

-- International students cannot depend on employment for financial support while in the U.S. Employment in the U.S. is unlawful unless it is authorized by the Department of Homeland Security.
-Students who successfully complete one semester of non-ESL classes at SBCC and maintain 12 units are permitted to work on campus up to 19.5 hours per week, but there are very few jobs available.
+- International students cannot depend on employment for financial support while in the United States.
+Employment in the U.S. is unlawful unless it is authorized by the Department of Homeland Security.
+Students are permitted to work on campus up to 19.5 hours per week; however, job opportunities on campus are limited.

-- International students are required to adhere to the same academic standards as other students and shall be subject to the same rules of probation and disqualification.
-A student who is academically disqualified is in violation of student visa status.
+- International students are required to adhere to the same academic standards as other students and are subject to the same rules of probation and disqualification.
+Failure to make normal progress may result in a violation of visa status.

-- International students are required to pay a $285 tuition fee per unit, plus the enrollment fee of $46 (subject to change).
+- International students are required to pay a $290 tuition fee per unit in addition to an international tuition capital outlay fee of $16 per unit and an enrollment fee of $46 per unit (subject to change).

 Program Admission—Supplemental Applications